 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Cedar Tree Benefits Of Usage In Landscaping

 The Cedar is a genus of coniferous (cone-bearing) evergreen trees in the plant family Pinaceae.
-These handsome, solid, big trees enhance a large property where they have ample room to spread out.
-Planting a row of these trees creates the ideal windbreak for one's landscape because their branches often stretch out all the way to the ground, successfully allowing them to block wind across their entire height and establish a wonderful hedge.
+These handsome, robust, big trees enhance a large property where they have ample room to spread out.
+Planting a row of these trees creates the ideal windbreak for one's landscape because their branches often stretch out all the way to the ground, successfully allowing them to block wind across their entire height and establish an excellent hedge.

 The Cedar displays an attractive shape that adds beauty and green textural interest to one's landscape, and the wood is quite fragrant.
 The tree does not yield flowers but reproduces by cones.
 A mature Cedar can reach forty to fifty feet high, but some can attain one hundred or more feet in height.

 Most Cedars thrive in US hardiness zones 5 through 8 and are considered fast and easy to grow trees.
 Nursery experts recommend planting a Cedar in partial shade to sun.
 For example, a spot with all morning sun or one where there are a few hours of hot afternoon sun is perfect.
-Soil is something this tree is not picky about as long as it is well-drained and a bit alkaline.
-Sand, loam or clay are all fine.
+The soil is something this tree is not picky about as long as it is well-drained and a bit alkaline.
+Sand, loam or clay are all beautiful.

 The Cedar tree is sold and shipped as a bare root seedling or transplant.